ultradekadent/neptune.ai_assignment/README.txt

 	- msedge
 	- webkit (safari)

 4. The tests appear to be pretty robust, however I have introduced a retry logic, just in case.
-If any of the tests fails, Pytest will re-execute it 3 times with 5-second intervals.
+If a test fails, Pytest will re-execute it 3 times with 5-second intervals.

 GOOD LUCK!